Libera-Chat/libera-chat.github.io/content/_guides/creatingchannels.md

 ```

 If the channel you joined was empty and is unregistered, you will have the
-temporary Operator status now.
+temporary operator status now.
 Depending on your client, you should appear in
 the user list with an `@` or another symbol before your nick.

 ## Registering with `ChanServ`